-2021 was 30 Mile's first year of monitoring Flying Pond.
+2022 was 30 Mile's second year of monitoring Flying Pond.
 Historical data presented in this report includes all monitoring data collected on Flying Pond through 2018, submitted by both volunteer monitors and state agencies, that has undergone a thorough QA/QC process at Maine DEP.
 Data collected in 2019 and 2020 is currently in holding at Maine DEP for QA/QC and will be included in next year's water quality report if published at that time.
+2021 data presented in this report is from 30 Mile only.